Common Name: Coral Honeysuckle

 - Light: Part Shade (2-5 hrs. direct sun), Full Sun (5+ hrs. direct sun)

 - Fruit: Fleshy, orange to bright red berries about 1/4″ in diameter.

 - Natural Habitat: Floodplain/Marsh, Bottomland Deciduous Forest

 - Larval host for: Spring Azure (Celastrina “ladon” ), Snowberry clearwing (Hemaris diffinis)

-A deciduous, twining, woody vine with opposite, glossy, semi-evergreen leaves and showy flowers.
+Lonicera sempervirens is a deciduous, twining, woody vine with opposite, glossy, semi-evergreen leaves and showy flowers.
 The clusters of tubular orange-red flowers give way to small, fleshy, orange-red berries that birds love.
 The flowers attract hummingbirds.
 This vine needs a trellis and training to climb, or can be used as a creeping ground cover in a large area.
-The leaves are evergreen in warmer parts of the south, but may die back in colder areas.
+The leaves are evergreen in warmer parts of the south but may die back in colder areas.